blockchainsllc/in3-docs/docs/api-java.md

 ##### setAutoUpdateList

-activates the auto update.if true the nodelist will be automaticly updated if the lastBlock is newer
+activates the auto update.if true the nodelist will be automatically updated if the lastBlock is newer

  > public `void` setAutoUpdateList([`boolean`](#class-boolean) autoUpdateList);